Stu Vetter Basketball Camps

 • Coached Over 100 Division I Players

-• 1st Coach to have 2 McDonalds All-Americans on the same team
+• 1st Coach to have 2 McDonalds All-Americans on the same team.
+(Aaron Bain & George Lynch at Flint Hill)

-• Played and won the First Nationally Televised High School Game (vs. Pine Bluff, AR)
+• Played and won the first nationally televised High School Game (vs. Pine Bluff, AR)

-• On ESPN, Dec.
+• ESPN, Dec.
 8th 1987

 • Commentators Dick Vital, John Sanders and Chris Fowler